dseguy/php-error-messages/messages/invalid-argument-supplied-for-foreach().rst

 + Check that the source of the foreach can be used with is_iterable().

-In previous PHP versions, this error message used to be :ref:`invalid-argument-supplied-for-foreach()`.
+In more recent PHP versions, this error message is now :ref:`foreach()-argument-must-be-of-type-array|object`.